top of page

 Location: Freilassing, Germany (near Salzburg, Austria)

-Curriculum: Private contemporary music education (multi-instrumental, ensemble, and performance-based)
+Curriculum: Private contemporary music education (multi-instrumental, ensemble-based, and performance-focused)

 Role: Founder, Owner, and Director